moderndatacompany/dataos.info/docs/resources/stacks/scanner/dashboards/superset_scan.md

 To scan the metadata from Superset, you need the following:

-Database Connection: To extract metadata from Superset via MySQL or Postgres database, database user must have at least SELECT priviledge on dashboards & slices tables within of superset schema.
+- Database Connection: To extract metadata from Superset via MySQL or Postgres database, database user must have at least SELECT priviledge on dashboards & slices tables within of superset schema.

-> The ingestion also works with Superset 2.0.0 🎉
+> The metadata extraction also works with Superset 2.0.0 🎉

 ## Non-Depot Scan Workflow

-First you need to provide source connection details to connect with the dashboard service.
-Once connected you can provide configuration settings, such as metadata type and filter patterns to include/exclude assets for metadata scanning.
+First, you need to provide source connection details to connect with the dashboard service.
+Once connected, you can provide configuration settings, such as metadata type and filter patterns to include/exclude assets for metadata scanning.

 ### **Scanner Configuration Properties**